 Here at SCAS, we recognise that education not only occurs in the classroom but on the sporting fields, practice rooms, stages and many other areas where students might learn and excel.
 Whether your child has a long-standing passion or would simply like to learn a new hobby, we have an extensive Co-Curricular Program that seeks to inspire interest, encourage passion and develop our students’ talents in the widest range of activities!
-From band, choir, dance ensembles, chess, sports, art and everything in between, encourage your child to search through our Co-Curricular Activities and Clubs and join any that interest them.
+From band, choir, dance ensembles, chess, sports, art and everything in between, encourage your child to search through our Opportunities page and join any that interest them.

 Starting high school is a LOT to handle, even for the most confident child.
 Managing class timetables, finding their way around a bigger campus every period, getting to know new teachers and peers, adapting to new social dynamics, and even remembering to pack their PE uniform on certain days, are just some of the new challenges students may face.
 It is important to be kind and cut them a little bit of slack during the early weeks.
 Don’t be alarmed if you have a tired and moody child for the first few weeks as they adapt to everything new going on.
 As parents and caregivers, it’s important to stay calm and be mindful of all the changes your children are going through.
 Revisit Tip #1 and check in with them, maybe take them out for a milkshake over the weekend and ask them how they are settling in.
 Ultimately, support them by giving them the time and space to adjust in their own way and continue being there for them as they find their feet.